alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Excluding the three ourliers (Punter, Kicker and Full Back) the position with the longest career is QB, which is over 1.3 years longer than the average first round RB, which comes in last.
 As expected, every postitions average career length increases when selected in the first round over the overall average career length for the respective position.

+## Position Played Conclusion
-**Conclusion:** With their 1st round pick, NFL teams should focus their first round scouting on any position of need as they will get a significantly longer career than the average player drafted in any other round.
+With their 1st round pick, NFL teams should focus their first round scouting on any position of need as they will get a significantly longer career than the average player drafted in any other round.
 However, in the other rounds, NFL teams should focus their scouting on QB, OL and DL for the best ROI.
 RBs have the shortest career length regardless of round and excluding outliers.

 ## Final Analysis: